Superboy-Prime: Infinite Crisis

-Countdown to Infinite Crisis

 Eventually, Alexander reveals to Superboy-Prime that his powers are returning, and the two combine forces to break through the barrier wall.
 Together, they set into motion the events that culminate in Infinite Crisis.
 The Superman of Earth-Two breaks open a portal to the DC Universe, and the four residents of the paradise dimension return, making themselves known to Power Girl and Batman.
 Superboy-Prime is jealous of Conner Kent, the modern Superboy, believing him to be living the life he himself ought to have had while not fighting for it.
 He also believes the Earth's heroes act more like villains.
 Superboy-Prime confronts Superboy, telling him that he (Superboy-Prime) is the only Superboy the Earth needs.
 Superboy-Prime attacks Conner, but not before Conner activates his Titans homing signal.
 The Teen Titans, the Doom Patrol, and the Justice Society of America arrive to help Conner, during which Superboy-Prime kills Titans members Baby Wildebeest, Pantha, and Bushido.
 Jay Garrick, Wally West, and Bart Allen banish Superboy-Prime to a parallel world and imprison him in a facility with artificial red sunlight, where he remains for four years.

 Hours later, an older Bart Allen, dressed in his grandfather's costume, emerges from the Speed Force and tells the heroine Doctor Light to warn the other heroes that Superboy-Prime has escaped.
 During a battle between Alexander Luthor and the heroes freed from his tower, Superboy-Prime appears, wearing a power suit modeled after the Anti-Monitor's armor, which constantly feeds him yellow solar energy and boosts his power levels.
 During the battle, Black Adam discovers that magic has little effect against Superboy-Prime.
 Superboy-Prime knocks Adam away from the tower, and his opponent is transported to Earth-S. Superboy-Prime insists that Luthor reinstate Earth Prime as the only existing Earth.
 After Superboy-Prime attempts to kill Wonder Girl (Cassie Sandsmark), an enraged Conner Kent attacks him.
 Conner and Superboy-Prime's battle sends them both headlong into Alexander Luthor's vibrational tuning fork with the effects causing the machine to explode and fuse the alternate Earths into one.
 Conner dies from injuries sustained during the explosion, leaving the rest of the superheroes devastated.